hexle-at/DiscordChatExporter-JDA/README.md

 ### 📘Wiki:

-In our wiki, you find all information you need to use the ChatExporter.\
+In our wiki, you are able to find all information you need to use the ChatExporter.\
 📖 https://github.com/hexle-at/DiscordChatExporter-JDA/wiki

 <br>